Tom Woods (Montana politician)

 Tom Woods (born August 10, 1961) is an American politician who served as a member of the Montana House of Representatives from the 62nd district from 2013 to 2021.
 He is a member of the Democratic Party.
 In 2016, he was elected as House minority caucus chair.
+He ran for the Montana Public Service Commission in 2020, but lost the general election.